effectfully/inference-in-agda/UnificationInAgda.lagda.md

 module UniverseLevels where
 ```

-There are a bunch of definitional equalities associated with universe levels.
-Without them universe polymorphism would be nearly unusable.
+One another thing that Agda's unification engine handles specially is universe levels: there are a bunch of definitional equalities associated with them.
+Without that universe polymorphism would be nearly unusable.
 Here are the equalities:

 ```agda
   _ : ∀ {α} -> lzero ⊔ α ≡ α